jeetrex17/jeetrex17.github.io/_posts/2025-10-09-making-shell-in-c.md

 ## Spliting line so we can get args
 as we are just making an mini shell so we will be making it simple only , we'll just use whitespace (spaces, tabs, newlines) as our separators.
-We won't worry about quotes or backslashes. so basically our this function will tokinise commands like `ls -l /home` into "ls" , "-l" , "/home" and then end of list . but how will we know the separators ? like from where to separate and for that we predefine them as #define LSH_TOK_DELIM " \t\r\n\a".
+We won't worry about quotes or backslashes. so basically our this function will tokinise commands like `ls -l /home` into "ls" , "-l" , "/home" and then end of list . but how will we know the separators ? like from where to separate and for that we predefine them as #define JEET_TOK_DELIM " \t\r\n\a".

 This code is fairly similar to the readline coz its kinda same logic like allocating memory for an array of pointers (here tokens) , and have an array of pointers (our tokens variable) that will act as a list of strings , allocate memory block to token , check if there is no allocation error.